aramarkservicesinc/markoapis/docs/swagger_update_workflow.md

          ![This endpoint is in qa](/themes/portal/images/statuspngs/statusqa.png)
          ![This endpoint is in production](/themes/portal/images/statuspngs/statusprod.png)
        ```
-1. Create a `.json` version of the file at [https://www.convertjson.com/yaml-to-json.htm](https://www.convertjson.com/yaml-to-json.htm) or using a node.js script Shai wrote (`yaml2json.js` found in Git repo) and put it at oas3/json/.
+1. Create a `.json` version of the file at [https://www.convertjson.com/yaml-to-json.htm](https://www.convertjson.com/yaml-to-json.htm) or using a `node.js` script wrote (`yaml2json.js` or `yamldan.js` found in root of `markoapis` Git repo).
+The new `.json` file should land in `markoapis/oas3/json`.
+The script must run from a commandline located at: `markoapis/oas3/yaml`.

 1. Commit to Github.